SummaryRead the full fact sheet

 - overweight and obesity – being overweight places more strain on many parts of the body, including the Achilles tendon

-- Quinolone antibiotics – can in some instances be associated with inflammatory tenosynovitis and, if present, will often be bilateral (both Achilles), coming on soon after exposure to the drug.
+- quinolone antibiotics – can in some instances be associated with inflammatory tenosynovitis and, if present, will often be bilateral (affect both Achilles tendons), coming on soon after exposure to the medication.

 Diagnosis of Achilles tendinopathy

 If you think that you may have Achilles tendonitis, see your doctor or a physiotherapist.
 Methods used to make a diagnosis may include:

 - medical history, including your exercise habits and footwear